 Things to Avoid Writing in a Resignation Letter

 When you move to a new job, common practice is to hand in a resignation letter to your current job first.
 You may wonder what should and shouldn’t make it into your letter.
 Does it matter?
 After all, you won’t be working for the company anymore.
-And when people leave under less-than-ideal circumstances, they throw caution to the wind and tell bosses what they really think.
+And when people leave under less-than-ideal circumstances, they throw caution to the wind and tell bosses what they think.
 But you should pay attention to your letter’s content for several reasons:

 So what should you exclude from your resignation letter to avoid burning bridges?